dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/notifications.md

 ### Turning off email notifications

-To disable all email notifications from Screendoor, click on your avatar in the upper right-hand corner of the window, and select &ldquo;Settings.&rdquo;
+To disable all email notifications from Screendoor, click on your avatar in the upper right-hand corner of the window, and select "Settings."

-Under &ldquo;Send notifications,&rdquo; select &ldquo;Through Screendoor only.&rdquo;
+Under "Send notifications," select "Through Screendoor only."

 ![Disabling all email notifications.](../images/notifications_3.png)